matplotlib/matplotlib/doc/users/next_whats_new/2017-12-05_cividis_colormap.rst

 Cividis colormap
 ----------------------------

-A new colormap, named cividis, has been optimized so that it looks similar to people with a red-green color vision deficiency.
-For more information, please see our paper (to be published in 2018).
+A new dark blue/yellow colormap named 'cividis' was added.
+Like viridis, cividis is perceptually uniform and colorblind friendly.
+However, cividis also goes a step further: not only is it usable by colorblind users, it should actually look effectively identical to colorblind and non-colorblind users.
+For more details, see Nunez J, Anderton C, and Renslow R. (submitted).
+Optimizing colormaps with consideration for color vision deficiency to enable accurate interpretation of scientific data."

 .. plot::